theterminalguy/floatcam/README.md

 If you want to build Floatcam from source, you can do so by cloning the repository and use electron-forge to build it.

-## License

 ## Support

-If you like Floatcam, you can support me by buying me a coffee.
+If you like Floatcam, you can support me [by buying me a coffee](https://www.buymeacoffee.com/theterminalguy).